 DISTRICT COURT, JEFFERSON COUNTY,

-ATE FILED: August 7, 2020 1:23 PM
+COLORADO ATE FILED: August 7, 2020 1:25 PM

-ILING ID: 647CDDBDBFE91
+ILING ID: 41CCCAA48BA6B

-ASE NUMBER: 2005CV3035
+ASE NUMBER: 2005CV3024

 INTHE MATTER OF ORGANIZATION OF FOSSIL

 RIDGE METROPOLITAN DISTRICTS NO. 2 AND 3

 ▲ COURT USE ONLY ▲

 PETITIONER:

-Case No. 2005 CV 3035
+Case No. 2005 CV 3024

 John Henderson. #50508

 2167 S. Juniper St.

 Lakewood, Colorado 80228

 Jkhjr1@gmail.com Division 1

 316-295-0084

+RESPONSE TO FRMD BOARD OPPOSITION TO RECALL PETITION

-The petitioner respectfully responds to the Fossil Ridge Metropolitan District's and Mr. Waterman's opposition to appointing a designated election official pursuant to CRS 32-1-909.
+The petitioner respectfully responds to the Fossil Ridge Metropolitan District's and Mr. Brown's and Mr. Dominic's opposition to appointing a designated election official pursuant to CRS 32-1-909.

-- 1. This petition invokes the provision under CRS 32-1-909 for the court to simply appoint a designated election official.
-The Court's jurisdiction over this matter is defined by the statute and necessarily limited to the ministerial function of making an appointment. - 2.
-The statute is plain: - "(1) A recall petition shall not be circulated until it has been approved as meeting the requirements of this section as to form. - (2) The proposed form of a recall petition shall be filed with the court as defined in section 32-1-103 (2) for the special district.
+1. This petition invokes the provision under CRS 32-1-909 for the court to simply appoint a designated election official.
+The Court's jurisdiction over this matter is defined by the statute and necessarily limited to the ministerial function of making an appointment.

+2. The statute is plain:

+- "(1) A recall petition shall not be circulated until it has been approved as meeting the requirements of this section as to form. - (2) The proposed form of a recall petition shall be filed with the court as defined in section 32-1-103 (2) for the special district.
 Within five business days of receipt of a proposed form of recall petition for a special district director, the court shall issue an order appointing a designated election official who shall perform the duties set forth for the recall.
 The designated election official shall not be the director sought to be recalled by the petition or the spouse or civil union partner of the director sought to be recalled by the petition.
 CRS 32-1-909 (emphasis added) - 3.
 Once the appointment is made, "The designated election official shall approve or disapprove a petition as to form . . . ".
 CRS 32-1-909 - 4.
-"The electors of the special district are the sole and exclusive judges of the legality, reasonableness, and sufficiency of the grounds on which the recall is sought, and said grounds are not subject to a protest or to judicial review."
-CRS 32-1-909
+"The electors of the special district are the sole and exclusive judges of the legality, reasonableness, and sufficiency of the grounds on which the recall is sought, and said grounds